 21. Stop letting money control you.

-If you want to gain control of your life and make 2020 the year you learn to live life to the fullest, then you need to gain control of your money.
+If you want to gain control of your life and make this the year you learn to live life to the fullest, then you need to gain control of your money.

 This means you need to stop worrying about all of the things that are holding you back, many of which are included in this blog post.